3rd Open Call is Now Accepting Applications!

 • Access Skills Track: For gaining new imaging-related skills through a personalised, hands-on learning experience.

-For detailed information regarding eligibility, conditions, application procedures and the selection process, and to apply, please refer to the page ‘i4A Access Grant Guide’.
+For detailed information on conditions, application procedures and the selection process, and to submit an application, please refer to the page 'i4A Access Grant Guide'.

-i4A PRO GRANT targets researchers with significant experience in imaging (based on self-assessment) and imaging facility professionals looking to advance their skills in biological or biomedical imaging technologies and/or applying advanced imaging techniques to their research.
+i4A Pro Grant supports researchers with substantial experience in imaging (based on self-assessment) and imaging facility professionals who aim to further advance their skills in biological or biomedical imaging technologies, or to apply advanced imaging methods to their research.
 This grant provides access to GBI partner imaging facilities that have been independently evaluated for their open-access services.

-The grant offers two tracks, each aligned with a specific goal:
+The grant offers two tracks, each aligned with a specific aim:

 • Pro Research Track: For conducting experimental work and significantly expanding research capabilities by applying advanced imaging technologies to specific research questions.

-For detailed information regarding eligibility, conditions, application procedures, the selection process, and to apply, please refer to the page ‘i4A Pro Grant Guide’.
+For detailed information on conditions, application procedures and the selection process, and to submit an application, please refer to the page 'i4A Pro Grant Guide'.

-i4A TRAINING GRANT targets researchers and imaging facility professionals who want to participate in a national or an international in-person training workshop or course of their choice on biological or biomedical imaging technologies, image data analysis, image data management or imaging facility management with the goal of gaining new skills and knowledge.
+i4A Training Grant supports researchers and imaging facility professionals who want to participate in a national or an international in-person training workshop or course of their choice on biological or biomedical imaging technologies, image data analysis, image data management, or imaging facility management with the goal of gaining new skills and knowledge relevant to their research or professional development.

-For detailed information regarding eligibility, conditions, application procedures and the selection process, and to apply, please refer to the page ‘i4A Training Grant Guide’.
+For detailed information on conditions, application procedures and the selection process, and to submit an application, please refer to the page 'i4A Training Grant Guide'.

-We welcome applications from candidates who were not selected in the first round – ideally with updated submissions that strengthen their case.
+We welcome applications from candidates who were not selected in the first two rounds, ideally with updated submissions that strengthen their case.

-Training Track grantees from the first round may apply for Access and Pro Grants, provided that they have completed their training course or workshop by the time of the subsequent application.
-New applications should include a justification of how the proposed Access or Pro Grant visit will build on and expand the skills gained during the training.
-In exceptional cases, a second application to the Training Track may be permitted.
+Training Grant awardees who have completed their training course or workshop may apply for Access and Pro Grants.
+The new application should explain how the proposed Access or Pro Grant visit will build on the skills gained at the attended course/workshop.
+In exceptional cases, a second application to the Training Grant from a previous Training Grant awardee may also be considered.

 How to apply?